aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-splitting/extracting-document-content-pages/_index.md

 ### What are some common errors and how to troubleshoot them?

 Common errors in Aspose.Words for Java are typically related to document structure or formatting.
-Refer to the official documentation and community forums for troubleshooting tips.
+Refer to the documentation and community forums for troubleshooting tips.

 ### How can I contribute to the Aspose.Words for Java community?